WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid_tree.md

 status-desc: datagrid has been deprecated in favor of data bindings
 ---

-This tutorial expects that you've got a solid grounding in C++ and know the basics of [RML](../rml.html) and [RCSS](../rcss.html), and know the basics of datagrids (ie, completed the first [datagrid tutorial](datagrid.html)).
+This tutorial expects that you've got a solid grounding in C++ and know the basics of [RML](../rml.html) and [CSS](../css.html), and know the basics of datagrids (ie, completed the first [datagrid tutorial](datagrid.html)).

 ---
 ***NOTE***

-The datagrid and related functionality has been deprecated as of RmlUi 4.0.
-Instead, users are encouraged to use [data bindings](../data_bindings.html) possibly combined with [RCSS tables](../rcss/tables.html).
+The datagrid and related functionality has been deprecated as of APUI 4.0.
+Instead, users are encouraged to use [data bindings](../data_bindings.html) possibly combined with [CSS tables](../css/tables.html).
 Similar functionality as presented in this tutorial, using a tree structure but instead implemented with data bindings, can be seen in the `treeview` sample.

 ---